jlachner/CartImpedanceControl-MATLAB/README.md

     ```

 # Authors
-This software was developed by [Johannes Lachner](https://jlachner.github.io/).
+This software has been developed by [Johannes Lachner](https://jlachner.github.io/).